-Cash remittances relating to 2013 activity were £1,269 million, a 40% increase over the 2012 comparative with both business

-The economic capital surplus represents an estimated unaudited position.
-The capital requirement is based on Aviva's own internal assessment and capital management policies.
-The term 'economic capital' does not imply capital as required by regulators or other third parties.
-Economic capital surplus shows the estimated risk adjusted capital pacifies.
-The Cream This restriction and capital surplus shows the estimated risk units in the UK reporting large increases.
-In UK Life this was due to improved pricing, capital allocation and cost reductions, while in UK GI the improvement was primarily due to the restructure of an inter-company loan.
+Cash remittances have increased by 40% from 2012 to £1,269 million with a remittance ratio of 72% of OCG up from 49% in 2012 with both business units in the UK reporting large increases.
+In UK Life this was due to improved pricing, capital allocation and cost reductions, while in UK GI the improvement was primarily due to the restructure of the intercompany loan.
 It was also encouraging to see dividends resume from Italy and Ireland and increased dividends from France and Poland.